RvRagav/Agricultural-Information-System/README.md

 # **AGROW - Agricultural Information System**

 ## **Overview**
-AGROW is an innovative platform designed to empower farmers by providing real-time tools and information essential for modern agriculture.
+AGROW is an innovative platform designed to empower farmers by providing real-time information essential for modern agriculture.
 It integrates weather updates, market prices, expert advice, and government schemes into a single, user-friendly system to simplify decision-making and improve productivity in the agricultural sector.

 ---